 Reasons for a Reverse Stock Split

 - The company may leave relevant stock indices.
-Stock exchanges have a list of requirements that the listed companies must fulfil.
-For instance, in the New York Stock Exchange (NYSE), a company’s stock that trades below $1 for more than 30 consecutive days will receive a notification letter alerting for the possibility of delisting if no action is taken to restate its original status.
+Stock exchanges have a list of requirements that the listed companies must fulfill.
+For instance, in the New York Stock Exchange (NYSE), a company’s stock that trades below $1 for more than 30 consecutive days will receive a notification letter alerting of the possibility of delisting if no action is taken to restate its original status;

 - Attract more “smart money” investments.
-Stringent rules guide the majority of Institutional investors in what comes to investment.
-Some define the minimum exposure to specific asset classes and prohibit them from investing in High Yield Bonds, while others include restrictions in the nominal value of the stocks (no investment in stocks trading under $5, for example).
+Stringent rules guide the majority of Institutional investors when it comes to investment.
+Some define the minimum exposure to specific asset classes and prohibit them from investing in High Yield Bonds, while others include restrictions in the nominal value of the stocks (no investment in stocks trading under $5, for example);

 - It attracts more scrutiny from analysts and investors worldwide.
 A higher stock price increases the chances of appearing on the radar of several investors that otherwise would not even be aware that the company exists.